alexkasko/firefox-signed-scripts/README.md

 ﻿Signed Scripts In Firefox
 =========================

-__Given__: you have a web application
+ * Given: you have a web application
-__Task__: allow users to do something from browser, that cannot be implemented in pure JS.
+ * Task: allow users to do something from browser, that cannot be implemented in pure JS.
 For example sign message with digital signature with certificate from e-Token hardware device.
-__Solution__: write Firefox addon to do stuff and call it from the JS script.
+ * Solution: write Firefox addon to do stuff and call it from the JS script.

 But things are not so simple with Firefox Addons.